sigongzi/pintos-lab/docs/p3a.md

 >possibility for deadlock but allows for high parallelism.
 Explain
 >where your design falls along this continuum and why you chose to
 >design it this way.

+use lock for each page_table

+global frame_table and slot_table

+global data structure must protect by a lock

+too many fine-grained locks will increase its complexity